shikharbahl/neural-dynamic-policies/README.md

 <!-- - [Media Articles (New Scientist, MIT Tech Review and others)](http://pathak22.github.io/noreward-rl/index.html#media) -->

 ### 3) Acknowledgements
 We use the PPO infrastructure from: https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail.
 We use environment code from: https://github.com/dibyaghosh/dnc/tree/master/dnc/envs, https://github.com/rlworkgroup/metaworld, https://github.com/vitchyr/multiworld.
 We use pytorch and RL utility functions from: https://github.com/vitchyr/rlkit.
 We use the DMP skeleton code from https://github.com/abr-ijs/imednet, https://github.com/abr-ijs/digit_generator.
-We also build on top of https://github.com/rll/rllab.git and https://github.com/openai/baselines.git.
+We also use https://github.com/rll/rllab.git and https://github.com/openai/baselines.git.